 Hellenic Community of Manchester will never ask for the following special categories of personal data from individuals:

 - Sexual orientation

 Data protection risks

-Iraklis Lampadariou, as the Data protection officer, has fully responsibility for ensuring data is collected, stored and handled appropriately in line with this policy and data protection principles.
+The members of the SC of HCM and Mr Iraklis Lampadariou, appointed as the Data Protection Officer, has full responsibility for ensuring data is collected, stored and handled appropriately in line with The Policy and applicable data protection principles.

 These rules describe how and where data should be safely stored.

 The Hellenic Community of Manchester follows an environmentally friendly approach.
 This means that data related with personal information is not stored on paper.